CSC-Leiden University joint scholarship programme

 - Archaeology, Humanities, Medicine/LUMC, Governance and Global Affairs, Law, Social and Behavioural Sciences, Science, Interfacultair Centrum voor Lerarenopleiding, Onderwijsontwikkeling en Nascholing (ICLON), African Studies Centre, International Institute for Asian Studies

-Young Chinese (academic) professionals and recent Master’s degree graduates, who want to conduct PhD research in the Netherlands.
+Young Chinese (academic) professionals and recent Master’s degree graduates, who want to conduct PhD research at Leiden University.
 All fields of research are eligible for funding, however the following areas are given priority:

 - Law - focus areas: International Law, Aviation and Space Law, Public Law and Private Law